ppuentec/Rental-in-Boston.github.io/index.md

 On the other hand, high availability may indicate that some properties are overprice leading to loss of profitabilities as well.
 See chart below for details:

 [Occupancy rates](https://github.com/ppuentec/Rental-in-Boston.github.io/blob/gh-pages/Occupancy_rates.jpg)

+Finally, I tried to build a linear regression model to predict price of small properties up to two bedrooms and two bathrooms.

+## Conclusion

 ### Markdown